Skip to main content

 • grinding

-• “The game loop needs some balancing, especially around some useless upgrades that cause several very boring runs with barely any improvement, requiring a bit of farming.”
+• “The game loop needs some balancing, especially around some useless upgrades that make for a few series of very boring runs with barely any improvement, so it requires a bit of farming.”

-• “Most of the time, the balance felt pretty grindy, and doing multiple rounds of a relatively basic game just to get a single upgrade that marginally improves your capabilities didn't feel very good.”
+• “Most of the time, the balance felt pretty grindy and doing multiple rounds of a relatively basic game just to get a single upgrade that will marginally improve your capabilities didn't feel very good.”

 • atmosphere